davidsulc/sensitive_data/README.md

 # SensitiveData

-A library dealing with sensitive data and leak prevention.
+A library for dealing with sensitive data and leak prevention.

+For a quick overview, take a look at the [Getting Started](getting_started.html) and [Cheatsheet](cheatsheet.html) pages.

 ## Installation